amrancz/notes/content/Vision is the dominant sense.md

 title: Vision is the dominant sense
 ---

 Vision dominates between people's senses.
-We register the most information through vision.
+We register the most information through vision (orders of magnitude more than other senses).

 Pattern recognition happens fastest through vision. (see [[Pre-attentive visual property]])